ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-terraform/terraform.md

 ### Create a Terraform execution plan

-Run `terraform plan` to create an execution plan.
+Run `terraform plan` to create and preview an execution plan before applying it to your cloud infrastructure.

 ```console
 terraform plan -out main.tfplan